npruehs/ue4-rts/README.md

 1. Bind the action AddSelection (e.g. to Left Shift).
 1. Bind the action ToggleSelection (e.g. to Left Ctrl).

-### Setup Victory Conditions

-1. Set the Initial Actors for your RTSGameMode.
-This will spawn initial units for each player at their player start.
-1. Optionally, set the Defeat Condition Actor type for your RTSGameMode.
-This will check whether any actors of the specified type exist for a player whenever he or she loses a unit.
-If no actor of the specified type remains, the player is defeated.
-Note that it is up to you to define how defeated players should be handled, e.g. whether you've making a 1v1, FFA or team game.

 ### Add HUD

 #### Showing Health Bars